na632/FrostbiteModdingTool/README.md

 ## Background (I = "Paulv2k4")
 The Frostbite Modding Tool (FMT) was born out of necessity when the "Frosty" tool development team decided not to continue after FIFA 20.
 Mainly due to the lead developer going to work for DICE.

-The original `code` for this tool was developed from using ILSpy to dump the badly decompiled "Frosty" `code` into a .NET 4.5 library.
+The original `code` for this tool was developed from using ILSpy to dump the badly decompiled "Frosty" `code` into a .NET Framework 4.5 library.
 This code was then cleaned up, fixed and converted into the `FrostySdk` library.
 However, all the "Frosty" User Interface was unusable!
 From this I was able to understand what was done to make "Frosty" load game files and compile mods back.